WHY THE BRIDEGROOM SHOULD BE THE BEST MAN

 A smart-casual look is the best choice for a festival theme set in a field or a beach wedding.
 Consider a two-piece, mix and match combination of trouser and jacket or a smart linen shirt and trousers, especially if it’s a sultry climate.

-You can bring the wedding theme into the type of fabric you choose for your suit – a touch of tweed, perhaps waistcoat or jacket, is an excellent detail for Country Style Weddings.
+You can bring the wedding theme into the type of fabric you choose for your suit – a touch of tweed, perhaps waistcoat or jacket, is an excellent detail for Country-style Weddings.

 Timing is everything